Skip to main content

 There are two routes to access support from accessibility specialists:

-2. At any point in your product's lifecycle, from CAIA and other accessibility specialists
+2. At any point in your product's lifecycle, from ADE and other accessibility specialists.

 Route 1: Collaboration Cycle support from Governance